history-lab/archiving-digital-records/2024/06-github.md

 ---
 # Codespace Requirements
 * Free GitHub account
-* Codespace is free for personal accounts with up to 15 GB storage and 120 processor hours
+* Codespace is free for personal accounts with up to 15 GB storage and 60 hours of runtime
     * shuts down automatically after an idle period
 ---
 # So, what is GitHub?